 After sigmoidoscopy, the physician will explain the results to you.
 You may have some mild cramping or bloating sensation because of the air that has been passed into the colon during the examination.
 This will disappear quickly with the passage of gas.
 You should be able to eat and resume your normal activities after leaving your physician’s office or the hospital.

 Flexible sigmoidoscopy and biopsy are generally safe when performed by physicians who have been specially trained and are experienced in these endoscopic procedures.
 Complications after flexible sigmoidoscopy are rare.
 It is important for you to recognize early signs of any possible complication.
 Immediately contact your physician if you notice any of the following symptoms: severe abdominal pain, fevers and/or chills, or rectal bleeding of more than 1/2 cup.
 It is important to note that rectal bleeding can occur even several days after the biopsy.
 Small amounts of bleeding are not unusual after sigmoidoscopy, especially if one or more biopsies are taken.

-Center for Digestive Health Medical website design by Glacial Multimedia.
+Digestive Health Institute Medical website design by Glacial Multimedia.

 M-F 7:30AM - 5:00PM